Our Panel of Expert Family Mediators Give You Their Top Mediation Tips

-Here we provide our 8 tips on mediation for divorce or separation.
 These have been compiled from over 10 years’ experience of running the UK’s top-rated family mediation service.

 TIP ONE – Prepare for your MIAM Appointment

-You do not need to gather all your financial disclosure, bank statements and assets for your initial mediation appointment, but take some time beforehand to consider what you want to tell the mediator about your situation and what you would like to achieve from the process.
+You do not need to gather all your financial disclosure, bank statements or assets for your initial mediation appointment, but take some time beforehand to consider what you want to tell the mediator about your situation and what you would like to achieve from the process.
 The mediator will usually need to know the issues that you want resolved, the hopes you have for an outcome and be aware of any concerns you may have about the process.

 It is worth jotting notes down in advance to make sure you cover everything during your MIAM.

 TIP TWO – Just Do It!
 Whether Online Mediation or Face-to-Face

 If you want to resolve a situation that you have been unable to agree between yourselves, then just book in a MIAM and start the process.
 Many people find it hard to reach agreement between themselves and an ex-partner.
 But nationally 70% of people reach agreement through mediation whilst a staggering 90% of Mediate UK clients are able to finalise an agreement.
 So why not give it a chance?